andrewt3000/MachineLearning/transformer.md

 **Knowledge cutoff date** is final point in time covered by a Large Language Model’s (LLM) static training data.

 ### Prompting
-A **System prompt** is instructions given to an llm before the user input.
+A **System prompt** is instructions given to an LLM before the user input.
 It sets the model's context, instructions and constraints.

 **Adversarial prompting** is the practice of intentionally crafting inputs to trick, manipulate, or test Large Language Models (LLMs) into behaving outside their intended parameters.